bhushank-bwd/n-dsa/tutorial/dsa-short-notes.md

 - in loop increase level(++) for `(` and decrease level(--) for `)`
 - meanwhile `before decrease` element and `after increase` element put char in ans if `level > 1`

+## Evaluate Reverse Polish Notation

+- For Loop
+  - If operator get last two element by pop and perform operation(by map/eval) and push result in stack
+    - Tak care of string and number
+  - if number then push it into stack
+- return top